ZeroStudMuffin/CEA2/README.md

 - JDK 17 or newer
 - Android SDK and platform tools
 - Android Studio (recommended) for emulator and IDE support

+## Features

+- Camera-based **Bin Locator** with a bounding box overlay guiding where to place text for OCR.
+- Captured images are cropped to this box and processed with ML Kit text recognition.